vicente-valls/pingpongfy-doc/README.md

   * Slack notifications.
   * And many more upon further development.

-API is defined using by this [swagger](https://github.com/vicente-valls/blob/master/swagger.yml)
+API is defined by this [swagger](https://github.com/vicente-valls/blob/master/swagger.yml)

 ## AWS solution
 Solution proposed using aws components: